-My second full-length poetry collection is complete and is currently in search of a home!
-I have also completed a translation of Philippe Jaccottet’s lyrical essay/ars poetica, La Promenade Sous Les Arbres.
-Please contact me for more details.
+My second full-length poetry collection is complete and currently in search of a home!

 My first poetry collection, Memento Tsunami, was published by Ragged Sky Press in 2011.

-My poetry has also appeared in a number of anthologies.
+My poems have appeared in a number of anthologies.
 Scroll down for more details.